loulams/ada-website/cluster.md

-# From creation to reaction: understanding YouTube’s content dynamics
+# From creation to reaction 🎨 ➡️ 💡
+# Understanding YouTube’s content dynamics

 ## The Magical art of content creation 🪄